thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

 tags:
   - Python
   - plotly
-  - Markdown
-  - Sphinx
+  - National Parks
 ---

-This post is an introductory exercise for users who have lived in spreadsheets but are wanting to expand their horizons to see what the powerful pandas library within the python ecosystem can provide.
+This post is an introductory exercise for users who have lived in spreadsheets but are wanting to expand their horizons to see what the powerful pandas and plotly libraries can provide within the python ecosystem.

 What you'll need: Python 3 and Jupyter Notebooks installed